 Heart attacks, strokes, and ruptured abdominal aortic aneurisms are life-threatening.
 When someone has the symptoms of these conditions, call 911 or take them to the emergency room immediately.

 Not all risk factors for coronary artery disease are avoidable.
-But at least one quarter of all deaths due to heart disease and stroke are preventable, according to the Center for Disease Control and Prevention.
+But at least of all deaths due to heart disease and stroke are preventable, according to the Center for Disease Control and Prevention.
 Many conditions can be reversed or controlled with a combination of lifestyle changes and, in some cases, medication.

 If you’re at risk for a circulatory system disease, work with your doctor to control conditions such as high blood pressure, high cholesterol, and diabetes.
 You can also take steps and make lifestyle changes to prevent these conditions.